xprogamer008/TheOtherHostRoles/README.md

 New Aditions:

-- Serial Killer Renamed to Jackal
-- Hunter Renamed to Sidekick
 - A different Doctor added.
 - Original Doctor renamed to nurse
-- Werewolf can Vent now.(the ability still doesnt work)
 - The Glitch can Vent now.(the ability works by petting your pet. not by venting)
 - Swooper has his own Custom Vent image.
 - Transproters vent icon says ''TRANSPARENCY''
 - Swoopers vent ican says ''SWOOP''
-- Also pretty obvious that many roles have been added and there will be more to added
+- Also pretty obvious that many roles have been added and there will be more to add

 However, please note that the following restrictions apply.<br>

 - If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
-- If someone will original TOH and TOH: TOR, joins a TOR lobby, they may experience graphical issues such as blackscreens.<br>
+- If someone will original TOH and TOH: TOR, joins a TOHR lobby, they may experience graphical issues such as blackscreens.<br>

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>